voronind/django-awesome-avatar/README.rst

 | django-awesome-avatar_ uses:

 - field in profile model instead creating model for saving images
-- HTML FileAPI instead hidden iframe ajax for image preview
+- HTML5 File API instead hidden iframe AJAX for image preview
 - easy customizable presence (any view and widget templates)

 Usage
 =====

-To integrate `django-awesome-avatar` with your site, there are few things that are required:
+To integrate ``django-awesome-avatar`` with your site, there are few things that are required:

 #. ``pip install django-awesome-avatar``